1967 Mustang K-code Fastback:

 From the best I can tell, it appears to have its factory original metal including its original floors and original rear quarter panels with the only exception I found being the lowest part of the left rear quarter and the area next to the battery – common issues even in the best of Mustangs.
-The front end and the rear end show NO evidence of ever having been hit.
-All the correct factory wields remain in-tact from the radiator core support to the trunk rear panel – finding that in ANY 1967 Mustang is rare, finding it in a race configuration Hi-Po has to be ultra rare.
+The front end and the rear end show no evidence of ever having been hit.
+The correct factory wields remain in-tact at the radiator core support and the trunk rear panel.

-The interior is code correct black standard interior.
+The interior is simply stunning.
 It is in show quality condition from the headliner to the carpet.
-The deluxe brushed aluminum interior accents unique to 1967 were added along with the console for that extra sizzle unique to this year.
-The original Camera case dash components are boxed up and come with the car as well as a set of the 15” HiPo style Galaxie hubcaps. .
+The deluxe brushed aluminum interior accents unique to 1967 were added along with the console for that extra visual sizzle.
+The original Ford made camera case dash components are boxed up and come with the car as well as a set of the 15” HiPo style Galaxie hubcaps. .

 To stay up to date on our latest offerings: